Healthy Homes Assessment Haumoana

 Draught Stopping Haumoana

-Draughts may lead to less temperature in houses.
-A humid house is more expensive to heat, which results in wasting energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in households.
+A draughty house is more expensive to heat, resulting in wasted energy and increased bills.

-You don’t require to block up intentional holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement of the structure when the house heats and cools, so that they are able to be closed and opened instead of than securing.
-We will check all doors and windows during the Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps which are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the house warms and cools to allow them to be closed and opened instead of than sticking.
+We will test all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections